-Following recent lockdown-imposed restrictions, students have the opportunity to re-connect with the outdoors through a variety of night-time activities be these night walks or bike rides, camping, stargazing, online adventure talks or online campfire storytelling: finding the value in back-to-basic experiences while simultaneously boosting physical health and wellbeing.Find out more
+Following lockdown-imposed restrictions, students had the opportunity to re-connect with the outdoors through a variety of night-time activities, be these night walks or bike rides, camping, stargazing, online adventure talks or online campfire storytelling: finding the value in back-to-basic experiences while simultaneously boosting physical health and wellbeing.Find out more

 At the UK Festival of Education 2019, our Education Director sat down with Graham Watts, Director of Professional Learning at the Association of International Schools in Africa, to discuss working internationally and the value of a global perspective in schools.Find out more

-‘Share a Story Around the World’, now in its second year, sees groups of students from across the Cognita world collaborate on an original story.
+‘Share a Story Around the World’ sees groups of students from across the Cognita world collaborate on an original story.
 Each class writes a section then shares it with a school in a different part of the world to continue.
 Contributions come from as far and wide as the UK, Hong Kong, Spain and Thailand.Find out more

 Cognita schools in Hong Kong, Thailand, Vietnam, Brazil, UK, Chile, Spain and Singapore took part in a global event and donated some 2,500 solar lights to children living in energy poverty.